mozilla/data-docs/src/tools/guiding_principles.md

 unified model for batch and streaming processing and includes a variety of high-level I/O modules for reading from and writing to Google services such as BigQuery.

+For getting data of 3rd party services into BigQuery, consider using [Fivetran](https://docs.telemetry.mozilla.org/concepts/external_data_integration_using_fivetran.html).
+Fivetran offers some pre-defined connectors to import data from external APIs, but also allows for custom connectors to be created.

 ### Time-based partitioning and data retention in BigQuery